 7. A laptop will be required for study.

-8. GMAT score (minimum of 550) (school code: QH0-5P-69) or GRE score (minimum of 1050 verbal and quantitative) is required.
+8. GMAT score (minimum of 600) (school code: QH0-5P-69) or GRE score (minimum of 310 verbal and quantitative) is required.
 The GMAT/GRE score must be fewer than five (5) years old.
 A GMAT/GRE waiver may be requested by applicants at the time of application.
-Waiver decisions will be communicated to the applicants within 10 days of submission.
-Please allow sufficient time to request a waiver to meet the appropriate application deadlines: January 1 (first round) or February 20 (second round).
 Waiver requests will be considered at the time of application and waiver decisions will be communicated within 10 days of submission.

 9. International students only: A minimum IELTS band score of 7 or a minimum TOEFL score in any of the following areas (school code: 1465, departmental code 4102)